Types of Wood Species – 12 Most Commonly Used Hardwoods And Softwoods

 • Coarse texture

-• Finishing : Takes stains and clear finishes well, but oils in wood can bleed unless primer is applied.
+• Finishing: Takes stains and clears finishes well, but oils in wood can bleed unless primer is applied.

 contiki.com